grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/c-ios-closed-captioning-and-subtitles-ios/c-ios-closed-captioning-and-subtitles-reqts-ios/t-psdk-ios-closed-captions-exposing-ios.md

 ---
 description: To make closed captions available to your client player, you must enable them.
 The user can turn closed captions on or off and select the formatting.
-seo-description: To make closed captions available to your client player, you must enable them.
-The user can turn closed captions on or off and select the formatting.
-seo-title: Expose closed captions
 title: Expose closed captions
-uuid: 7057014a-b14a-4790-8f7f-37d7a1fb8194
 ---

 # Expose closed captions {#expose-closed-captions}